 Time Your Walks

 During the other seasons, it is generally safe to walk your dog during different times of the day.
 However, during summer temperatures often get too high for most dogs to safely be outside exercising.
 Try to take your dog on walks early in the morning or later in the evening when the temperatures have cooled off.
 The palm test mentioned above is a great way to check for safety before taking your dog on a walk.
 However, your dog can suffer from heat exhaustion and other heat-related health issues even when they are playing or running in the grass.
-Keep an eye out for heatwave warning through your local weather reports or weather app on your phone.
+Keep an eye out for heatwave warnings through your local weather reports or weather app on your phone, so you can schedule your walks and hikes accordingly.
 If it is too hot for you to safely be outside, it is probably too hot for your dog!

 Just like humans need extra water in the summer heat, dogs need to stay extra hydrated!
 Make sure that your dog always has water available to them, even if you’re just going to play at the dog park for a couple of hours.
 It is also a good idea to have a few different bowls available for them at home, in case one spills or runs out when you are away from home.
 Bring a collapsible dog bowl with you for easy travel and cleanup!
 It is also important to give them cool or room temperature water instead of ice cold water, as this can shock their systems in the heat.

 Some dog breeds handle the heat a lot better or worse than others.
 This has a lot to do with fur and hair length and thickness.
 You may notice that your dog is shedding a lot more than usual during the summer months, as having less fur will help them stay cool.
 You can help them out by brushing them more frequently than usual if you notice extra shedding.
 If you take your dog to a pet groomer, have them cut your pup’s hair a little shorter than usual to help them stay cool during the hot summer months!
 Your groomer should be familiar with your dog breed’s summer needs.